isomerpages/govtech-stp/_travelling-to-singapore/arriving-overview.md

 title: Travelling to Singapore
 permalink: /arriving/overview
 ---
-## Overview
+International travel has been restricted due to the COVID-19 pandemic.
+SafeTravel lanes are currently available to facilitate controlled entry to Singapore to help prevent the spread of COVID-19.

+Please use the self-help tool

+Alternatively, you may wish to read about the various SafeTravel Lane options based on your purpose of travel and traveller profile.

 <div id="top"></div>

-International travel has been restricted due to the COVID-19 pandemic.
-SafeTravel lanes are available to facilitate controlled entry to Singapore, based on the traveller’s profile and purpose of travel.
-The following categories of travel are currently allowed, which may be limited based on the traveller’s travel history to various countries/regions:
 <ul style="list-style-type: decimal;">
 	<li><a href="#ReturningSCPR">Returning Singapore Citizens and Permanent Residents</a></li>
 	<li><a href="#LTPH">General entry for Long Term Pass Holders and Immediate Relatives of Singapore Citizens/PRs</a></li>